liijunwei/practice/refactoring/ch08-organizing-data/07-change-unidirectional-association-to-bidirectional.md

 + The idiom is awkward enough that you should have tests, at least until you are comfortable with the idiom.

 + This refactoring uses back pointers to implement bidirectionality.

++ How to decide which class will control the association
+    + If both objects are reference objects and the association is **one to many**, then the object that has the one reference is the controller.
+(That is, if one customer has many orders, the order controls the association.)
+    + 一对多关系中的 1 对应的类是控制方(unclear)